 The powerful corporate leaders who are one of many blockers to a just food system do not wake up in the morning thinking about how they and their actions are connected to the poor or to women farmers in developing countries.
 For business leaders to change behavior, the case needs to be made for profit and market shares, not social responsibility.
 So we need to refocus our discourse: A just food system is one in which all people have access to food, because this will mean more consumers and more sustainable profits for corporations.

-"For business leaders to change behavior, the case needs to be made
+"For business leaders to change behavior, the case needs to be made for profit and market shares, not social responsibility."

 We have to change the tools the privileged use to ‘govern’ their actions.
 This begins with personal development, where business leaders and employees gain a new kind of awareness of the world.
 They will not fundamentally transform their organizations and ways of doing business until they realize the value in consulting and working with people different from themselves in the global marketplace.